jmenter/JAMSVGImage/README.md

 As of version 1.4, JAMSVGImage passes all 19 of the SVG1.1 conformance tests for the "path" element.

-(IMPORTANT NOTE: for now, the IBDesignable and IBInspectable features do not work if you're installing this with cocoapods.
+(IMPORTANT NOTE: for now, the IBDesignable and IBInspectable features do not work if you're installing this with Cocoapods: [Link to issue](https://github.com/CocoaPods/CocoaPods/issues/2792).
 You'll have to drag the class files directly into your project.
-The class files have no dependencies, but you will need to make syre to link to  "libz.dylib".
+The class files have no dependencies, but you will need to make sure to link to "libz.dylib".
 This will hopefully be fixed soon.)

 ![JAMSVGImageView Example](https://raw.githubusercontent.com/jmenter/JAMSVGImage/master/example.png)